 - Help you determine what options you have and how to pay for your care.

-- Strategies to minimise fees and maximise your social security benefits where possible.
+- Discuss strategies to minimise fees and maximise your social security benefits where possible.

 - Assist with Centrelink paperwork for assets and income assessment.

 - Assess investment options and determine your cash flow requirements.

 - Provide you with the implications around Centrelink and aged care costs with regard to options for the family home.